Aquaticat/resharp/README.md

 **Notes:**

 - **Sparse matches (~15 in 900KB)**: roughly tied.
-Everyone spends most of their time scanning past non-matching bytes in a tiny purpose-built automaton, the DFA size does not matter at all!
+Everyone spends most of their time scanning past non-matching bytes in a tiny purpose-built automaton, so the DFA size barely matters here.
 - **Dense matches (~2678 in 944KB)**: the other engines degrade sharply because they must construct more of the lazy state machine.
-RE# holds at 535 MiB/s vs 58 MiB/s for `regex` on x86.
+RE# stays at 535 MiB/s vs 58 MiB/s for `regex` on x86.
 - **`(?i)` case-insensitive**: `regex` falls back to a slower engine and drops to 0.01 MiB/s.
-RE# folds case into the DFA and keeps full speed.
+RE# folds case into the DFA and stays at full speed.
 - **Lookarounds**: RE# compiles them directly into the automaton. `regex` doesn't support them (except anchors); `fancy-regex` backtracks, which can be orders of magnitude slower.
 - See also the [rebar](https://github.com/ieviev/rebar) comparison: not apples-to-apples (different match semantics, short repeated inputs), but a useful ballpark.
 - Found a pattern where RE# is >5x slower than `regex` or `fancy-regex`?
 Please [open an issue](https://github.com/ieviev/resharp/issues).